VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 Fields from the returned values can be decoded with [`unpack_json`](#unpack_json-pipe) or [`extract`](#extract-pipe) pipes.

 If only the specific fields are needed, then they can be enumerated inside `row_any(...)`.
-For example, the following query returns only `_time`, `path` and `duration` fields from a sample log entry for logs over the last 5 minutes:
+For example, the following query returns only `_time` and `path` fields from a sample log entry for logs over the last 5 minutes:

 ```logsql
 _time:5m | stats row_any(_time, path) as time_and_path_sample